aganezov/fga/bin/src/assembly/fga_assembly_fgr_usage/readme.md

     for more examples look at gene_num_map.txx file in current directory

-3. gff files for each paricular genome.
-More on gff fomat [here](http://www.ensembl.org/info/website/upload/gff.html)
+3. gff files for each particular genome.
+More on gff format [here](http://www.ensembl.org/info/website/upload/gff.html)

 Algorithm **checks**, that the number of genome definitions in mgral file equals to the number of genomes, that are extracted from one-letter aliases in gluing statistics.